Measuring the Food Environment Delegates

 Good policy is a major force for healthier eating, especially among children, who are just beginning to form habits around food.
 The world has seen many policies that encourage better nutrition.
 In Denmark, a virtual ban on trans-fats cut consumption by 90 per cent in the early 2000s, and many other countries have followed suit (Canada implemented a federal ban in 2018).
 In Quebec, a long-standing ban on advertising to children across all media has set a global benchmark.

 But good policy rests on solid evidence.
 And implementation requires consultation, customization and monitoring.
-Faculty in the Lawson Centre develop and study nutrition policy on advertising, menu labelling, taxes, guidelines, maternal and infant health, food security and other policy issues — through research, government and industry advisory panels, teaching, and partnerships with community and public health organizations.
+Faculty in the Lawson Centre for Child Nutrition develop and study nutrition policy on advertising, menu labelling, taxes, guidelines, maternal and infant health, food security and other policy issues — through research, government and industry advisory panels, teaching, and partnerships with community and public health organizations.

 Learn more about our policy work below.